UNCG Athletics Article Page

 |Position:||Senior Associate AD & Senior Woman Administrator|

-Jody Smith is in her seventh year as the associate athletic director for compliance and senior woman administrator at UNCG in 2017-18.
+Jody Smith is in her ninth year as the associate athletic director for compliance and senior woman administrator at UNCG in 2019-20.
 Her primary areas of oversight include men’s soccer, women’s soccer, softball and baseball.
 Smith serves on numerous Southern Conference and NCAA committees while having oversight on the UNCG compliance department.

 Under her guidance, the softball program won the Southern Conference regular season championship and the baseball program won the SoCon Tournament championship in 2017, earning its first trip to the postseason since 1997.

-Smith has over 15 years of compliance experience, including previous stops at Wake Forest, Arizona State and Florida International.
+Smith has more than 15 years of compliance experience, including previous stops at Wake Forest, Arizona State and Florida International.
 She was a championships administrator at both Wake Forest and Arizona State.